JanDexter/admin/README-devs.md

   4. Vue updates UI based on response.

 ## Default Accounts
-- Admin: `admin@admin.com` / `password`
+- The first user to register via the `/register` endpoint will be created as an admin.
+After that, registration is disabled.

-> **Note:** Only the admin account is created by default.
-Public registration is disabled.
+> **Note:** Public registration is disabled after the first user is created.
 Only administrators can create new user accounts via the User Management dashboard.

 ## Troubleshooting
 - If you see SQL or Redis connection errors, check `.env` for correct host values (`localhost` for local, `database`/`redis` for Docker).